changeworld/azure-docs.ja-jp/articles/sql-data-warehouse/sql-data-warehouse-develop-best-practices-transactions.md

 ```

 ## <a name="pause-and-scaling-guidance"></a>Pause and scaling guidance
 Azure SQL Data Warehouse lets you pause, resume and scale your data warehouse on demand.
 When you pause or scale your SQL Data Warehouse it is important to understand that any in-flight transactions are terminated immediately; causing any open transactions to be rolled back.
 If your workload had issued a long running and incomplete data modification prior to the pause or scale operation, then this work will need to be undone.
 This may impact the time it takes to pause or scale your Azure SQL Data Warehouse database.

+> [!IMPORTANT]
-> [AZURE.IMPORTANT] Both `UPDATE` and `DELETE` are fully logged operations and so these undo/redo operations can take significantly longer than equivalent minimally logged operations.
+> Both `UPDATE` and `DELETE` are fully logged operations and so these undo/redo operations can take significantly longer than equivalent minimally logged operations.
+>
+>

 The best scenario is to let in flight data modification transactions complete prior to pausing or scaling SQL Data Warehouse.
 However, this may not always be practical.
 To mitigate the risk of a long rollback, consider one of the following options:

-- Re-write long running operations using [CTAS][]
+* Re-write long running operations using [CTAS][CTAS]
-- Break the operation down into chunks; operating on a subset of the rows
+* Break the operation down into chunks; operating on a subset of the rows

 ## <a name="next-steps"></a>Next steps

-See [Transactions in SQL Data Warehouse][] to learn more about isolation levels and transactional limits.
-For an overview of other Best Practices, see [SQL Data Warehouse Best Practices][].
+See [Transactions in SQL Data Warehouse][Transactions in SQL Data Warehouse] to learn more about isolation levels and transactional limits.
+For an overview of other Best Practices, see [SQL Data Warehouse Best Practices][SQL Data Warehouse Best Practices].

 <!--Image references-->